sedelmeyer/cs109b_groupproject/models/pretrained_bert/README.rst

 * https://github.com/google-research/bert/blob/master/LICENSE

-For clarity of attribution and for additional information, here is the citation for the authors' original article referencing this model:
+For clarity of attribution and for additional information, here is the citation for the authors' original article referencing this pre-trained model:

 * Turc, Iulia and Chang, Ming-Wei and Lee, Kenton and Toutanova, Kristina.
 (2019).
-"Well-Read Students Learn Better: On the Importance of Pre-training Compact Models".[arXiv preprint arXiv:1908.08962v2](https://arxiv.org/abs/1908.08962)
+"Well-Read Students Learn Better: On the Importance of Pre-training Compact Models".`arXiv preprint arXiv:1908.08962v2 <https://arxiv.org/abs/1908.08962>`_.

+And, more information regarding BERT itself can be found in the original paper:

+- Devlin, Jacob and Chang, Ming-Wei and Lee, Kenton and Toutanova, Kristina.
+(2018).
+"BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding". `arXiv preprint arXiv:1810.04805 <https://arxiv.org/abs/1810.04805>`_.